 Code The package unique event code used for the event/signal.

 Description A short description of the event/signal.

-Event t A check mark appears in this column if the event can be Requested by the Media Gateway Controller.
-Alternatively, one or more of the following symbols may appear: • ''P'' indicating that the event is persistent, • "S" indicating that the event is an ev indicating that the event is an event-state that may be audited, • "C" indicating that the event/signal ma "C" indicating that the event/signal may be detected/applied on a connection.
-0 11 0 11 ears in this column for an event, then the event cannot be signaled on command by eway Controller.
-Otherwise, the following symbols identify the type of event: • "00" On/Off signal.
-The signal is turned on until commanded by the Media Gateway Controller to turn it off, and vice versa. • "TO" Timeout signal.
+A check mark appears in this column if the event can be Requested by the Media Gateway Controller.
+Alternatively, one or more of the following symbols may appear:

+- "P" indicating that the event is persistent, - "S" indicating that the event is an event-state that may be audited, - "C" indicating that the event/signal may be detected/applied on a connection.

+Signal

+Event

+If nothing appears in this column for an event, then the event cannot be signaled on command by the Media Gateway Controller.
+Otherwise, the following symbols identify the type of event:

+- "OO" On/Off signal.
+The signal is turned on until commanded by the Media Gateway Controller to turn it off, and vice versa. - "TO" Timeout signal.
 The signal lasts for a given duration unless it is superseded by a new signal.
 Default time-out values are supplied.
-A value of zero indicates that the

-- time-out period is infinite.
+A value of zero indicates that the time-out period is infinite.
 The provisioning process may alter these default values. - "BR" Brief signal.
 The event has a short, known duration.